Trust Funds Aren’t Just for the Rich

 Why would I not create a trust?

 There are a few potential drawbacks to creating a trust.
 There are costs associated with creating, maintaining, and distributing a trust, and you may not be interested in shelling out the money required.
-A trust can cost $1,000 or more to create if you use a lawyer.
+A trust can cost $1,000 or more to create if you use a lawyer (create a legal trust with Tomorrow for a fraction of that price.)
 In addition, a trust is considered to be a legal entity, and depending on the type of trust could potentially be taxed annually on its income.

 In addition, trustees are frequently paid to manage a trust, though that can be avoided if the trustee and beneficiary are the same person.